fossology/fossology/README.md

 ## Test Instance

-For trying out FOSSology quickly, a test instance is also available at [https://fossology.osuosl.org/](https://fossology.osuosl.org/). **This instance can be deleted or reinstalled at any time, thus it is not suitable for serving as your productive version**.
+For trying out FOSSology quickly, a test instance is also available at [https://fossology.osuosl.org/](https://fossology.osuosl.org/). **This instance can be deleted or reinstalled at any time, thus it is not suitable for production use**.
 The login credentials are as follows:

 ```
 Username: fossy